nettrades/nettrades-platform/README.md

 Work on the dev-deployment1 branch not on the main branch

-Since the code has extensive comments and documentation you could use any AI model including Deepseek or GitHub codepilot to explain how the code work.
+Since the code has extensive comments and documentation you could use any AI model including Deepseek or GitHub codepilot to explain how the code works.
 First ask it to do an extensive code review, so that it loads the whole codebase into its context window and then it will be able to assist you with any further questions.

-#### 2. Choose Your Setup Path
+### nettrades-setup.sh options

 You have two main ways to run the installer:

+* For a single-VM or Server

+* For multiple server using Kubernetes.

 #### 🔹 Interactive Wizard (recommended for first-time users)

 ##### Run the interactive setup wizard

 Simply run the script without any arguments:

 ```bash